python/mypy/docs/source/error_code_list2.rst

 --------------------------------------------------------------

-By default, mypy generates a note if your code imports a deprecated feature explicitly with a ``from mod import depr" statement or uses a deprecated feature imported otherwise or defined locally.
+By default, mypy generates a note if your code imports a deprecated feature explicitly with a ``from mod import depr`` statement or uses a deprecated feature imported otherwise or defined locally.
 Features are considered deprecated when decorated with ``warnings.deprecated``, as specified in `PEP 702 <https://peps.python.org/pep-0702>`_.
 You can silence single notes via ``# type: ignore[deprecated]`` or turn off this check completely via ``--disable-error-code=deprecated``.